frugalcodes/car-dealership-page/README.md

 ## Responsive Design

 This web page has been designed with responsiveness in mind, ensuring optimal display on various devices and screen sizes.
-The use of Bootstrap (if applicable) helps maintain a consistent and user-friendly experience across different platforms.
+The use of Bootstrap helps maintain a consistent and user-friendly experience across different platforms.

 ## Contributing